adityakamath/adityakamath.github.io/_posts/2021-01-10-new-year-new-project.md

 	<figcaption>The AKROS Differential robot alongside the Holonomic platform without the OAK-D camera.
 The cardboard parts are only prototypes/placeholders while I get acrylic parts.</figcaption>
 </figure>

-In 2021, I have 3 big plans for this robot:
+In 2021, I have a few big plans for this robot:

 * I want to explore ROS2 as an option for this holonomic platform.
 It has a lot of advantages over ROS1 and I really want to learn more about DDSs (Data Distribution Services) and microROS (ROS for microcontrollers)
 * Firstly, I want to design and build a universal SLAM/navigation package with the Lidar and the OAK-D camera, using Nav2 (the ROS2 Navigation Stack) on the Raspberry Pi 4.
 This is something I expect to reuse in different robots in the future.
+* Parallelly, I also want to work on a positioning system using UWB for indoor use, GPS for outdoor use and an IMU for correction.
+I plan on designing and fabricating my own PCB for this process, using the Teensy 4.0 (and potentially microROS)
-* Next, I want to go back to my roots of mechatronics/control systems and design a robust controller for this holonomic system.
+* Finally, a robust controller for this holonomic system.
 I intend to add this to the AKROS platform, with the differential and ackermann drive systems (these are ROS1 packages, so I will use the ROS1-ROS2 bridge).

-I certainly don't expect to achieve all these goals, especially since I hope to get vaccinated against Covid-19 this year and hopefully the travel restrictions are eased and I can make up for not going to India last year.
-However, since I'll be working on all three in parallel, hopefully there is some progress on each topic by the end of 2021.
+I also want to find a collaborator who could take over the motor control task since the SLAM package and the PCB would take most of my time.
+That being said, I certainly don't expect to finish these goals 100%, especially since I hope to get vaccinated against Covid-19 this year and find some time to travel.
+However, with two people and three projects running in parallel, hopefully there is some progress on each topic by the end of 2021.